Generette loses in singles, doubles duo falls in first round of main draw of doubles.

-Ojeda has made an immediate impact on the women's tennis program, helping develop players into elite competitors nationally.
+Ojeda has made a lasting impact on the women's tennis program, helping develop players into elite competitors nationally.
+She is a two-time (2012, 2015) Texas region ITA Assistant Coach of the Year.

 In her first season at Baylor, the Lady Bears finished the year with a trip to the NCAA Final Four and compiled a 29-4 record, including Big 12 regular-season and tournament titles.
 Individually, Ojeda contributed to the development of four nationally-ranked singles players, all in the top 65, as well as two top-60 doubles combinations.